GeoMOER/FORCE/docs/units/_unit03/unit03-01_Landsat_data.md

 In this unit, we download and process Landsat data.

-Learning objectives
+# Learning objectives

 At the end of this unit you should be able to

 * download Landsat data using command line
 * perform Landsat processing to get Level 2 data
-* Using Level 2 data to generate a Base Image
+* using Level 2 data to generate a base image

 ## Comments